depfu/package-groups/README.md

 }
 ```

 The whole list is a hash (or rather JSON object).
+The key must be unique and,
+for rubygems, must be the same as the main package name.
+For npm packages, the
-The key is a unique but
+key is arbitrary, but of course, if a "root" package of sorts exists, that
-arbitrary group name.
-Usually, if there's a "root" package, such as `solidus` in
-this case, that's a good group name, so please don't name your group
-"florpmangle" just because you can.
+package name is a good key.

-Following is an array of package names.
+The value of the hash is an array of package names of the packages that make up
+the group.

 ## Tooling